 Describing a Symphony

 The scars of another can be regurgitated.
 Memorized.
 Cited passively to earn debate points.
-But they are inherently not tidbits of academic information; they are often personal burdens, unkind revelations, deeply intimate epiphanies, emotional wounds… a lesson that must (emphasis: must) be experienced to be properly absorbed and internalized.
+But they’re inherently not tidbits of academic information; they’re unkind revelations, intimate epiphanies, emotional lesions.
+They sort you must endure to internalize.

 If you read and nod in agreement but didn’t get there on your own, it’s tantamount to reading a description of a symphony.
-Or a written summary on a piece of art.
+Or a written summary of a piece of art.
 You did not hear it.
 You did not view it.
-There’s only so much you can apprehend without bearing witness to them.
-Experience is the essence of philosophical growth.
+There’s only so much you can apprehend without bearing witness yourself.
+Experience is the essence of philosophical intelligence, not symbol rotation and rearranging definitions.

-You can parrot what you’ve been told the symphony resembles, but you will never appreciate the depth, beauty, pain, and knowledge that went along with its discovery based on recapitulation.
+You can parrot what you’ve been told the symphony resembles, but you will never appreciate the depth, beauty, pain, and knowledge that went into its discovery through mere recapitulation.
 Some lessons must be experienced.
-To me, this is what unalloyed philosophy is: people reciting their symphonies.
-Pseudo-philosophy is when you describe the symphony of someone else.
+Unalloyed philosophy is when people recite their own symphonies.
+Pseudo-philosophy is describing the symphony of someone else.

 Life Road Trips